pradyumngoel/pradyumnblog/content/aboutme.md

 Here are the games I play:

-Roblox (including bedwars and yba, occasionally other games)
+Roblox (including bedwars, your bizzare adventure, dragonblox ultimate, occasionally other games)

 Minecraft

-And I play other type of games like moonlighter, dragon quest builder 2, torchlight 3 etc.
+And I play other type of games.
+Mostly JRPGs like ni no kuni

 If you want to see my projects then head on to this site: